Mintri1199/Industry_Collaboration_Project/README.md

 ## License

-This project is licensed under the MIT License - see the [license.txt][license] file for details
+This project is licensed under the GNU GPLv3 License - see the [license.txt][license] file for details

 [license]: https://github.com/Mintri1199/Industry_Collaboration_Project/blob/master/license.txt

 ## Current Features

+- [x] User can Create/Read/Update/Delete goals

+- [x] Implemented Core Data

+- [x] User can move goals when editing picture

+- [x] User can generate a picture with up to 4 goals

+- [x] User can save generated picture to their photo library

+- [x] User can preview their generated picture before saving it

 ## Future features

-- [ ] Hat tip to anyone whose code was used
+- [ ] UnSplash API integration (WIP)

+- [ ] More representation of goals ie. progress bars

-- [ ] Hat tip to anyone whose code was used
+- [ ] Enable milestones for goals (WIP)

-- [ ] Hat tip to anyone whose code was used
+- [ ] Picture cropping feature (WIP)